brainlife/app-networkneuro/README.md

 ## Output

-The main output of this App are 2 .csv connectome files representing the density and LiFE network edge weights, respectively.
+The main output of this App are 3 .csv connectome files
+- count.csv
+- density.csv
+- emd.csv
+representing the streamline count, streamline density, and LiFE network edge weights, respectively.

+The files `edge_density.png` and `edge_LiFE.png` are a simple visualization of the of the adjacency networks.

 The file called `pconn.mat` contains the "paired connections" output which is a cell array containing all extracted values from the upper diagonal of the network.

+The file called `omat.mat' contains all the adjacency networks build by the FiNE process.
+The dimension are nnodes x nnodes x olabs

+The file called `olab.mat` contains the labels that define the measure used in each index of `omat`.

 The file called `rois.mat` contains the information stored from the ROIs during the assignment of streamlines and the creation of the different edge weights.

+aparc+aseg_labels.nii.gz is the inflated labels used from FreeSurfer as the parcellation to assign streamlines to connections.

 #### Product.json